GarrettPetersen/early-readers/README.md

     y: 0.1
   text:
     top:
-      inline: >
+      left: >
         Builders raised stone arches that met in the middle like clasped hands.
+      right: >
+        Across the plaza, new arches started to mirror the old.
     bottom:
-      library: stone-bridge-spread   # fetches bottom text from the central file
+      library: stone-bridge-spread   # fetches left/right entries from the central file
 ```

 If you omit `kind` (and `span`), the entry renders once.
-Set `kind: spread` to automatically mirror the art/text across two facing pages; if you supply lists for `text.top` / `text.bottom`, the generator will pick the correct entry for each side (falling back to the last item if the list is shorter than the span).
+Set `kind: spread` to automatically crop a single painting across the left/right pages.
+For text, you can:

+- Provide arrays (legacy style) and the generator will pick the entry matching each side.
+- Provide directional keys (`left`/`right`) to control each half explicitly (and omit whichever side should stay blank).
+- Mix and match with `inline`, `file`, or `library` sources for maximum flexibility.

+The generator enforces that every spread starts on a left-hand (even) page so the printed book lines up correctly.

 ### Driving everything from JSON